06-23-2026

 The look of “Wood” provides warmth in a building design that cannot be achieved by masonry, metals, glass or other building materials.
 Natural wood may not be an option for Class 1-3 (40’+) Commercial project due to combustibility, but newer composite and synthetic products replicate the look of natural wood and provide the fire performance required for Class 1-3 Commercial projects.
 They may also provide superior color retention and life-cycle performance while requiring little to no maintenance.
 This learning unit will provide an in-depth overview of “wood” design technologies that meet code requirements for Class 1-3 Construction.

-Credits: 1 AIA HSW + 1 AIBD Elective + 1 AIBC Core LU + 1 AAA Structured LU + 1 OAA, OAQ, SAA, MAA, AAPEI, NWTAA
+Credits: 1 AIA LU HSW + 1 AIBD Elective + 1 AIBC Core LU + 1 AAA Structured LU + 1 OAA, OAQ, SAA, MAA, AAPEI, NWTAA

 Length: 1 hour